jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 - New wanted features
     - Skillo: explosive, poison, freeze, barrels
+        - Must be targetable and damagable by spells
+        - Must be hitabble by flying arrows
+        - Must not be targeted by NPCs
     - Skillo: Towers
     - Auras
     - enigmaticbacon: Paperweight, heavyweight
+        - Add mass to units
+            - Some units automatically have more mass than others like bosses
     - fog of war (on branch fogOfWar)

 - Mattmellow — Today at 1:38 PM